SAP/ui5-migration/docs/guide/newReplacement.md

 ##### Finder
-* **What**: Alls calls of a "doCalculateIt" function should be replaced which have as argument a positive integer number
+* **What**: All calls of a "doCalculateIt" function should be replaced which have as argument a positive integer number
 ```ts
 import {Syntax} from "esprima";
 import * as ESTree from "estree";